super3/cmc-json/README.md

 Coverts Coinmarketcap.com data into JSON data.

-This script scapes the front page of http://coinmarketcap.com and returns the data in JSON format, e.g.
+This script scrapes the HTML on the front page of http://coinmarketcap.com and returns the live data in JSON format, e.g.

 ```
 [